maniospas/lovpy/README.md

-#Logipy
+# Logipy

-## An easy-to-use yet powerful logic verification library for Python.
+## An easy-to-use, yet powerful, logic verification library for Python.

 Developed by *Dimitrios Karageorgiou*,\
 during diploma thesis on *Automated Proving using Graph Neural Networks for Logic Verification of Code at Runtime*,\